About

 I have been drawn to music for as long as I can remember.
 Few things in life move me like music does.
 I feel I have had little choice but to listen, learn, write and perform.

-My performance credits include Nassau Colosseum, the Jeanne Rimsky Theater, Eisenhower Park, the Bitter End in NYC, Patchogue Theatre, Vail-Levitt Music Hall, WinterTide, SongBreak, and The Hard Luck Café.
+My performance credits include Nassau Colosseum, the Jeanne Rimsky Theater, Eisenhower Park, the Bitter End in NYC, Patchogue Theatre, Vail-Levitt Music Hall, North Shore Original Open Mic (NOOM), WinterTide, SongBreak, and The Hard Luck Café.
 My songwriter credits include the Alma Mater for Dowling College (We Stand Taller).
-I wrote many songs for the Gone Tribe over the years including the critically acclaimed ’HOBO Project’ which aired nationally on the American Radio Works program and performed at the debut, off-Broadway in New York City.
-I also appeared in numerous operas with Opera Pro Vocé across Long Island.
+I wrote many songs for the Gone Tribe over the years including a few for the critically acclaimed ’HOBO Project’ which aired nationally on the American Radio Works program.
+I also performed at the debut, off-Broadway in New York City, and appeared in numerous operas with Opera Pro Vocé across Long Island.

 Most of my recordings are currently unavailable except for a couple of songs on ReverbNation.
-There are links on this website to my social media pages and anything else music-related.
+There are links below to my social media pages and my newsletter.